noahpierau/articles/decred-messaging-proposal.md

 * Decred is an [online squad](https://otherinter.net/squad-wealth/) of sovereign individuals
 * You can pledge allegiance by obtaining DCR (decentralized credits)
-* If you create value for the collective, you can get paid in DCR
-* Through staking DCR, you become a decision maker with voting rights
 * Together, we make sure the project is Secure, Adaptable, Sustainable

 Final copy should be determined in collaboration with the wider community.